hrishikesh2708/bookpro/README.md

 - User can search books (extremely fast search)
 - If user performs any CRUD operation, all online user will receive notification about the particular CRUD operation and REAL TIME changes will be visible on the table
 - User data is stored in securely
+- User can login to bookpro either using google account or by creating a new account.
 - User can view all books  added by them in a personalised table (Mybooks)
-- User can switch to light mode and dark mode according to their preference. ​
+- User can switch to light mode and dark mode according to their preference.

 ## Important Technology and Packages
 - [Redux](https://www.npmjs.com/package/redux) for state management on client side.